Nathaniel Hawthorne On Beacon Hill

 There is no known portrait of Elizabeth Hunt Palmer, called "the Watertown Beauty".
 But Henry Burnham's comparison of her to Juliette, Madame Recamier may not be entirely accidental.
-The Hunt family and others may have complimented her for a resemblance to the celebrated Parisian socialite, and the aged Elizabeth told Henry Burnham that this was in her past days.
+The Hunt family and others complimented her for a resemblance to the celebrated Parisian socialite, and the aged Elizabeth told Henry Burnham that this was in her past days.

 Juliette's jet black hair is certainly comparable to Mary Palmer Tyler's locks, and Mary may have inherited her mother Elizabeth's hair color.
 Henry Burnham's reference to Elizabeth's "swimming eyes" in her old age may have indicated a condition which Nathaniel Hawthorne described at length as Hepzibah Pyncheon's unfortunate scowl.